 Most modern Python integrated development environments (IDE) can be used seamlessly with conda by configuring the version of Python that the IDE uses.
 The primary step involves directing the IDE to use the correct Python.exe within the ArcGIS Pro installation.
 To configure several common IDEs, see How to set up an IDE or the documentation for the particular IDE.

 Python IDLE can be launched from a conda environment by typing idle.

-If a conda environment is opened in a command window without the necessary administration privileges, a message will be provided indicating the lack of permissions.
-Close the command window, reopen, and Run as administrator.
+If a conda environment is opened in a command window without the necessary administration privileges, a message will appear indicating the lack of permissions.
+Close the command window, reopen it, and Run as administrator.

 Authorizing Python outside the application

-- Sign me in automatically is checked on when signing in to ArcGIS Pro.
+- Sign me in automatically is checked when signing in to ArcGIS Pro.

 - ArcGIS Pro is currently open.

 - ArcGIS Pro has been authorized to work offline.

 If one of the above conditions is not met, you will encounter a RuntimeError: NotInitialized exception when importing arcpy or arcgisscripting.